awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/compute_environment.md

 ![Compute environment](/images/rendering-with-batch/CE.png)

-We are going to create two compute environments: one using **Spot** instances and the other using **On-Demand** instances.
-That way if your job need to comply with an SLAs the On-Demand proportion can be used to ensure a timely completion, while the Spot will be used to accelerate the run and reduce the overall cost.
+We are going to create two compute environments: one using **Spot** instances and another one using **On-Demand** instances.
+That way, if your job needs to comply with SLAs, the On-Demand proportion can be used to ensure a timely completion while the Spot will be used to accelerate the run and reduce the overall cost.

 ### Spot Compute environment creation